akio-tomiya/AnimateLQCD.jl/README.md

 This is a package for making an animation of a lattice configuration.

-- Input format: ILDG, JLD2, etc.
+- Input format: ILDG, JLD2 (small modification is needed.
+See [here](https://github.com/akio-tomiya/Gaugefields.jl) )

 - Output: GIF.